 Three main conflict resolution strategies in leadership are active listening, mediation, and collaborative problem-solving.
 An example is a manager practicing active listening in a team meeting effectively address employees’ concerns, ensuring everyone feels heard and valued.
 In another scenario, a mediator might help two colleagues resolve a dispute by facilitating a constructive dialogue.
 Additionally, collaborative problem-solving be seen when a leader brings a team together to brainstorm solutions to a conflict, fostering a sense of ownership and cooperation.

-The results of an online-study by Sage Journals (2020) with 354 Austrian and Slovenian workers showed that leaders’ listening skills had a direct effect on the employees’ job satisfaction and an indirect effect on turnover intention through job satisfaction.
+The results of an online study by Sage Journals (2020) with 354 Austrian and Slovenian workers showed that leaders’ listening skills had a direct effect on the employees’ job satisfaction and an indirect effect on turnover intention through job satisfaction.
 Listening was found to have a stronger direct impact on job satisfaction.
-Dorcas Crowford (2015) in Linkedin, reported that 87.5% of parties who engaged with an external mediator to resolve workplace conflict reached a mediated agreement and were highly satisfied with the outcome.
+Dorcas Crowford (2015) in LinkedIn, reported that 87.5% of parties who engaged with an external mediator to resolve workplace conflict reached a mediated agreement and were highly satisfied with the outcome.
 According to Maria Akhter (2022) in Envoy Collaboration drives productivity, increases revenue, and improves innovation.
 These strategies not only resolve conflicts effectively but also enhance overall team dynamics and performance.

 Is leadership style a critical factor in the successful resolution of conflicts at work?

 Yes, leadership style is a critical factor in the successful resolution of conflicts at work.
 Effective leaders use styles such as transformational, collaborative, and participative leadership to manage and resolve conflicts by fostering open communication, trust, and teamwork.
-A study in Linkedin by Joe Folkman (2024) reported that Leaders who are trusted and who proactively address conflicts not only enhance their own effectiveness but also significantly improve the engagement and productivity of their teams.
+A study in LinkedIn by Joe Folkman (2024) reported that Leaders who are trusted and who proactively address conflicts not only enhance their own effectiveness but also significantly improve the engagement and productivity of their teams.
 These leaders create an environment where conflicts are addressed constructively, leading to more harmonious and productive workplace dynamics.

 How does conflict resolution differ from conflict management in organizational settings?